Wuxhu11/LittleTiger/_projects/1_project.md

 >#### **5.3 An approach using graph neural networks**

-Based on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , we also propose a pFL scheme where the weights are learned by GNNs, which is currently under reivew.
+Building on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , my collaborators and I have also proposed a pFL scheme where the weights are learned by GNNs, which is currently under reivew:

+- Ziran Zhou, Guanyu Gao, <span style="color: blue;">Xiaohu Wu</span>, Yan Lyu. “pFedGAT:Personalized Federated Learning with Graph Attention Network.”
+Submitted.

 >### **6. Federated foundation models**